Pledge a monthly gift in support of brain tumour patients today.

 Brain Tumour Foundation of Canada was established in London, Ontario in 1982 after Steve Northey lost his eight-year-old daughter to a brain tumour.
 Together with Dr. Rolando Del Maestro, a neurosurgeon and Pamela Del Maestro, a neuroscience nurse, they worked to form an organization to improve the quality of life for those affected by a brain tumour.

 Brain Tumour Foundation of Canada has become Canada’s leader in providing brain tumour information and support.
-This leadership includes active membership the Canadian Association of Brain Tumour Organizations (CABTO) and the International Brain Tumour Alliance (IBTA).
+This leadership includes active membership with the International Brain Tumour Alliance (IBTA).

 In 2012, 30 years of hope and support are being honoured.
 This milestone anniversary is being marked in a number of ways including paying tribute to the contributions of the many volunteers and donors who have helped the organization grow to be an important resource for any Canadian affected by a brain tumour.
 Learn about everything happening and reflect on how far things have come in this special section of the website.